jiwonminn/EECS2311_FinancialBudgetGamified-App/README.md

 1. Make sure you have Maven installed
 2. Navigate to the project root directory
-3. Change the URL, USER and PASSWORD string in DatabaseManager class to match the database on your computer
-4. Run the following command:
+3. Run the following command:

 ```
 mvn clean package